Denizhan-Yigitbas/Covid_Homeless/README.md

 ---

 The second monetary value that was considered was the revenue each hotel would typically be making for having guests in each of these rooms.
 The hotels should be compensated for giving out these rooms.
-In order to calcucate the compensation value, the average nightly hotel rate in the US was used ($180.12).
+In order to calculate the compensation value, the average nightly hotel rate in the US was used ($180.12).
 Each hotel would be given 40% of this national average ($72.05) for every room given to the homeless each night.
 The compensation amounts for each state is detailed in the following table: